 Hello everyone and welcome back to my blog.
 Todays post is all about how to create a gallery wall in your bedroom using prints from Desesnio.
 In this interior design blog post I will cover tips on layout, how to pick your prints and how to hang your gallery wall successfully (no crooked pictures here!)
-Also I will be going a Desenio giveaway, more details will be at the end of the post and over on my instagram.

 Why I wanted a gallery wall

 Where to get inspiration

 Like mentioned above I got my inspiration from Pinterest.
 I will leave a link to my bedroom pinterest board here.
 However, everyone’s style is different so it is a matter of hunting down pins you like.
 Desesnio also have a fantastic feature on their website called gallery walls where they have curated beautiful collections which you can easily shop.